+There have been no changes to the implementation plan as published in the Partial BRIA.
+No changes were made to the Draft Remedial Order following the consultation.
-60-day period for written observations (as set out in section 13 of Convention Rights (Compliance) (Scotland) Act 2001) will commence on 11 September 2017 and finish on 26 November 2017

-Remedial Order laid in draft before Parliament on 15 December 2017, (Rehabilitation of Offenders Act 1974 (Exclusions and Exceptions) Amendment (Scotland) Order would be laid in draft on same date)

-- standard Parliamentary affirmative procedure (Parliament to approve within 40 days of laying)

-Remedial Order and ROA Order made with a commencement date of 17 February 2018
+The delivery and implementation plan includes the 60-day period for written observations (as set out in section 13 of 2001 Act) which commenced on 11 September 2017 and finished on 26 November 2017.
+The Remedial Order was laid in draft before Parliament on 15 December 2017, (Rehabilitation of Offenders Act 1974 (Exclusions and Exceptions) Amendment (Scotland) Order was laid in draft on same date) using the standard Parliamentary affirmative procedure (Parliament to approve within 40 days of laying).
+It is anticipated that the Remedial Order and ROA Order will be made with a commencement date of 17 February 2018.